webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 path or line is pointing.
 Setting '''orient''' to '''auto''' aligns the graphic's horizontal ''x'' axis.
 You can also set '''orient''' to specific degree values.
-Note in the '''marker-start''' example above that the initial marker may not be oriented as intended, because it doesn't extend an existing line.
+Note in the '''marker-start''' example above that the initial marker may not be oriented as intended, because it's not associated with an existing line.

 <!--
 2DO: